Tapojit/Predicting-IT-cortex-output-using-DNN-and-analysis-MIT-/README.md

 Deep neural nets consist of multiple layers to process input images.
 In a similar way, visual cortex of the primate brain has multiple layers which process visual stimuli incoming from the optic nerve.
 They are arranged in this order: V1, V2, V3, V4, IT(Inferior Temporal).
 The IT layer, similar to the final layer of trained DNNs, determine the object in the image.

-In this experiment, comparison was made between 2 of 5 regions in visual cortex of primate brain (V4 & IT) and popular DNN models.
+In this project, comparison was made between 2 of 5 regions in visual cortex of primate brain (V4 & IT) and popular DNN models.
 Some of the DNN models which were used for the comparison are:

 1. HMO
 2. HMAX